Br1ckmaster/portfolio/pages/roll.md

 <h2>Roll With It!</h2>
 <p>Roll With It is a 3D platformer that has you take control of Rolling Ball-Tron or also known as RBT, who needs to repair a rocket to escape the junkyard.<br>
 <br>
-Roll With It! was made in 48 hours at the 2020 Game Jam.
-This game was extremely fun to not only make, but to also play.
+Roll With It! is a game that was made in 48 hours at the 2020 Game Jam.
+There were 5 of us plus a music composer that helped create Roll WIth It!
 It was made purely with the UE4 blueprint system.
 Game Jam was honestly a well worth experience, and I hope to attend another Game Jam at some point in the future!<br></p>

 <h4>Screenshots of Roll With It!</h4>